 With open shelves, you don’t have anywhere to hide.
 All your glassware, dishes etc. are on display.
 This is a good thing if you are a very tidy person but how would you feel about this open concept if you are the type of person that likes to shove everything in the cabinet wherever it happens to fit.

-Closed cabinets cover a multitude of sin, but open shelves are less forgiving.
+Closed upper cabinets cover a multitude of sin with their cabinet doors, but open shelves are less forgiving.

 In line with everything being on display, with open shelving, it is more likely that you will want to stay on trend with your kitchenware.
 If you love to show off your unchipped and perfectly matched stoneware, then open shelving could be a good choice.

-Open shelving is going to be a challenge when it comes to lighting.
+Open shelving for upper kitchen cabinets is going to be a challenge when it comes to lighting.
 Having large pots, and unusually shaped items in an open shelving system are likely to cast some pretty bizarre shadows if you aren’t careful.

 With open shelving, you are going to have to be a bit creative and come up with a lighting solution that works.

 One of the nice things about closed cupboards is that they protect your dishes and other items from dust.
 Keep in mind that if you want to install open shelving, it means a commitment to wiping down your dishes from time to time and also cleaning the whole system more regularly.